ldscholes/RedJester/README.md

 Pre-requisites
 --------------
-A Hadoop installed and a working cluster
+Hadoop installed and a working cluster

 Getting Started
 ---------------